siddhi-io/siddhi/docs/documentation/siddhi-4.0.md

                     -DgroupId=org.wso2.extension.siddhi.map
                     -Dversion=1.0.0-SNAPSHOT

-* Then the system will pop-up the following message to enter the mapType
+2. Enter the required execution name (the map type in this scenario) in the message that pops up as shown in the example below.

-            eg:- Define value for property 'mapType':CSV
+            Define value for property 'mapType':CSV

-* Finally confirm all property values are correct or not by typing Y or press Enter, else type N
+3. To confirm that all property values are correct, type `Y` in the console.
+If not, press `N`.

 **siddhi-script**

-Siddhi-script provides following extension types,
+Siddhi-script provides the `Script` extension type.

-* Script

-You can use script extension type to write functions in other programming languages and execute them within Siddhi queries.
+The script extension type allows you to write functions in other programming languages and execute them within Siddhi queries.
 Functions defined via scripts can be accessed in queries similar to any other inbuilt function.

-You can find more information about these extension types under the heading 'Extension types' in this document.
+For more information about these extension types, see [Extension Types](#ExtensionTypes).

+To implement the siddhi-script extension archetype, follow the procedure below:

-* Run the following command
+1. Issue the following command from your CLI.

                mvn archetype:generate
                    -DarchetypeGroupId=org.wso2.siddhi.extension.archetype